-Compliance with this objective will follow the process as defined in the Verification and ValidationProcess document (LSE-160) and associated documentation.
+Compliance with this objective will follow the process defined in the Verification and Validation Process document (LSE-160) and associated documentation.
 All technical specifications in the OSS (LSE-30) and LSR (LSE-29) are expected be met at the end of construction.

-3.4 Pre-Operations Interaction
+4.4 Pre-Operations Interaction

 None.
-Unless there are non-compliance issues against the ORR requirements and specifications.
+Unless there are non-compliance issues with the ORR requirements and specifications.

-3.5 Artifacts for Completion
+4.5 Artifacts for Completion

 - Verification matrix containing entries for all OSS requirements and specifications.
-Methods, inspections, demonstration, analysis or test, shall be identified for every OSS requirement.
-Final compliance status will be included. - Analysis reports where the verification method has been identified as "test" or "analysis". - · Non-compliance reports.
+The verification method: inspection, demonstration, analysis or test shall be identified for every OSS requirement.
+Final compliance status will be included. - Analysis reports where the verification method has been identified as "test" or "analysis". - Non-compliance reports.

-4 Verification of Data Processing, Products and User Services
+5 Verification of Data Processing, Products and User Services scientific community.

-The Data Management System provides the functionality necessary to process the raw image data into usable data products, and to make those data products accessible to the Rubin scientific community.
+The Data Management System provides the functionality necessary to process the raw image data into usable data products, and to make those data products accessible to the Rubin